Truc: Cards

 In France it is played with a French-suited Piquet pack, the cards ranking 7 8 A R D V 10 9 in each suit, whereby R is the Roi (King), D the Dame (Queen) and V the Valet (Jack).
 The 8 is called the six.
 Sackson says that in some areas the Ace replaces the 8, the order then being 7 A R D V 10 9 8.
 The hierarchy applies across all 4 suits e.g. any Queen beats a Jack of any suit.

 In Catalonia in Spain, Truc is played with a Spanish-suited pack of 40 cards ranking 3 2 1 R C S 7 6 5 4, whereby R is the Rei (King), C is the Cavall (Cavalier) and S the Sota (Jack).

 French Truc

 The French game is played as follows:

 Two players use a 32-card pack.
 A game is won when one player reaches 12 points, which may require several rounds.
 A rubber is the best of three games.

 Players deal in turn with the first dealer being chosen by any agreed upon means.
 Each round, players are dealt 3 cards one at a time.
 The non-dealer may propose a redeal if the dealer agrees.
 The hands are put aside and each receives 3 new cards.
 Only one redeal may be made, and only if both players agree.
-To win a round, a player must win two of the three tricks, the first trick if both players win one and the third is tied, or by making the opponent fold to a raise.
+There are three ways to win a round: win two of the three tricks, or win the first trick (if both players win one and the third is tied), or by making the opponent fold to a raise.